Remember when Ukrainian forces used a flamethrower drone to attack a Russian tank?

 Photo Credit: Wiki Commons By Schuyler S., Own Work, CC BY-SA 2.5

-Combat footage captured the power of Ukraine’s new flamethrower drone was captured during a recent mission that saw one of the weapons attack a Russian position hiding along a treeline.
+Combat footage captured the power of Ukraine’s new flamethrower drone during a mission that saw one of the weapons used to attack a Russian defensive position hidden along a treeline.

 Photo Credit: Telegram @kiber_boroshno

-Soldiers of the 108th Territorial Defense Brigade were the masterminds of the attack, which took place somewhere in Zaporizhzhia but other reports suggest may have occurred in Donetsk.
+Soldiers of the 108th Territorial Defense Brigade were the masterminds behind the attack, which took place somewhere in Zaporizhzhia, though other reports suggested that the attack may have occurred in Donetsk.

 Photo Credit: Telegram @kiber_boroshno